 DESCRIPTION: The Certificate of Completion (CCL) in Early Childhood Education Program is designed to prepare students for employment as early childhood teachers in a variety of educational programs.
 Students learn effective teaching skills as they apply developmentally appropriate early childhood educational theory in the classroom setting.
 Courses have been selected with a focus on developing an educational career ladder.
 The AAS program includes additional early childhood electives and general education classes to broaden the student's base of knowledge.

-PROGRAM NOTES: Students must earn a grade of "C" or better in all courses required within the program.
+PROGRAM NOTES: Currently not Title IV Federal Financial Aid eligible.
+Students must earn a grade of "C" or better in all courses required within the program.